Home » Your Guide to Hiking Alone as a Woman: 14 Tips

 14 SOLO HIKING SAFETY TIPS FOR WOMEN

-Are you a beginner who’s mainly stuck to walks 3 miles and under?!
-Or have you recently tackled a NH 4000 footer?
-It will be important to truly reflect on your past and recent hiking experiences so you can appropriately choose the trail that I right for you.
+It’s important to reflect on your past and recent hiking experiences so you can appropriately choose the trail right for you.

-One of my favorite things to do is research trails on the AllTrails app!
-Once you think about your true hiking ability and what you feel comfortable doing alone (3 miles verse 6) you can set your search criteria in the AllTrails app and see what hikes show up near you with that match your criteria.
-You can enter miles and even difficulty; easy, moderate, or hard.
+Once you think about your true hiking ability and what you feel comfortable doing alone (2 miles versus 6) you can set your search criteria in the AllTrails app or website and see what hikes show up near you.

-If this is one of your first solo hikes then you may be more comfortable if you choose a hike you’ve done before either by yourself or with others.
-If you choose one you’ve been on and kind of remember then it will seem less scary to embark on it alone because you will know what to expect along the way and you’ll feel somewhere somewhat familiar.
+If you choose one you’ve been on and kind of remember then it will seem less scary to embark on it alone because you’ll know what to expect along the way.

 Once I choose the hike I ALWAYS check the recent reviews for that trail on AllTrails.
 People will kindly leave a review and let you know about the trail conditions.
 Is it slippery?!
 Are they suggesting micro spikes because of ice or waterproof boots because of a wet and muddy trail?
 Is there is anything out of the ordinary people will usually leave that information in a review which reminds me that I should leave trail reviews more often!